RezRak/F1API/README.md

 # F1 API by RezRak

 Welcome to the unofficial F1 API by RezRak!
 This API is updated for the 2023 season and provides various endpoints to retrieve information about races, drivers, and race results.
+Can be expanded to add more seasons.

 You can use a web version to simply retrieve data here: https://www.rezrakf1.xyz